-Also, a tree we transplanted in fall of 2012 that thrived for nine years declined this year.
+Also, a tree we transplanted in fall of 2012 thrived for nine years but declined this winter.
 The crown died off.
-Looked like the entire tree died.
+In early spring it appeared the entire tree died.
 But some leaves are sprouting from the trunk now.
 Its wait-and-see if the tree survives but its growth is stunted.

 Worse, many young maple trees of 4’ to 7’ died off.
 There were groves of young maples grouped together.
 When grouped together, they compete for sun and other resources.
 Some won’t make it.
 But all the trees in the grove dying off at the same time is unusual.